The dynamics and prethermalization of one dimensional quantum systems probed through the full distributions of quantum noise: Conclusion

 \section{Conclusion}

-In this work, we have shown how noise captured by full distribution functions can be used to study the dynamics of strongly correlated, many-body system in one dimension.
+In this work, we have shown how noise captured by full distribution functions can be used to study the dynamics of many-body system in one dimension.
 The analytical results of joint distribution functions obtained in Sec~\ref{section:nomixing} allow not only the simple understanding of distribution functions from spin-wave picture, but also an intuitive visualization of the correlation in one dimensional system.
-Using this picture, we have also shown the phenomena of prethermalization in one dimensional dynamics for the full distribution functions that contain information about the correlation functions of the arbitrary order.
+Using this picture, we have also shown that the phenomena of prethermalization occur in one dimensional dynamics.
+The thermal-like behaviors of the prethermalized state is revealed through the full distribution functions that contain information about the correlation functions of the arbitrary order.
+For the experimental demonstration of such prethermalizations, see Gring {\em et al}\cite{Gring2011}.

 The approach developed in this paper can be extended to other types of dynamics.
 While we focused on Ramsey type dynamics or dynamics of interference patterns for a split quasi-condensate, we can also change different physical parameters to induce the dynamics.
-For example, it is straightforward to apply our study to the sudden change (quench) of interaction strength\cite{Lucci2009}.
+For example, it is straightforward to apply our study to the sudden change (quench) of interaction strength\cite{Iucci2010, Lucci2009}.

 In this paper, we focused on distribution functions obtained from Tomonaga-Luttinger Hamiltonian (\ref{hamiltonian}).
 It is of interest to extend our analysis to higher spins\cite{Barnett2009}, and analyze them, for example, in the presence of magnetic field\cite{Vengalattore2008}.
 Since there are more degrees of freedom in these systems, distributions might capture the tendency towards various phases such as ferromagnetic ordering.
 These questions will be analyzed in the future works.